Here's 6 reasons for why the HPV vaccine is so important:

 From 12 years old it’s the right time to vaccinate because research shows that early teens is the best age to start HPV vaccination.
 Your body can build up resistance and take up the immunisation better to protect you.
-The vaccine is given as 2 doses 6 months apart to girls in year 8.

 2. To protect